Frequently Asked Questions

 What do I need to do?

-You can apply to use our service online here (link).
-To successfully apply to our service you will need to provide some information about yourself, as well as proof of your student status (or income if you are a graduate or working professional).
-The application is simple to do and it can be completed within 24 hours normally.
+You can apply to use our online service here.
+To successfully apply to our service you will need to provide some information about yourself, as well as proof of your student status or income if you are a graduate or working professional.
+The application is simple to do and it can be completed within 2-3 working days if all the documents supplied are accepted.

 How much does it cost?